conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 CI jobs, so if the files were previously downloaded, they could be reused from the cache without the need to download them again.

-If you want to test this feature you have to set the appropiate configuration in the *conan.conf* file.
+If you want to test this feature you have to set the appropriate configuration in the *conan.conf* file.

 ```
 $ conan config set storage.download_cache="/path/to/my/cache"